50+ fun arts and crafts to do at home

 Follow along with our loom band tutorial to get started right now!

-Play around with hand prints then reach for some shrink plastic to turn them tiny to make your own DIY keyrings.
-They'll make lovely gifts to post to grandparents, friends and other family.
+Play around with hand prints, then reach for some shrink plastic to turn them tiny and make your own DIY keyrings.
+They'll make lovely gifts to post to grandparents, friends and other family members.

 CraftBoxGirls has a great DIY for how to make your own handprint keychain.